patternfly/patternfly-org/packages/patternfly-4/src/content/get-started/gettingstarted-design.md

 ---
 path: "/get-started/designers"
 ---
-# Getting started for designers
+# Design with PatternFly
-To get acquainted with the basics of the PatternFly 4 design system, check out the overview at [About PatternFly 4](/get-started/about).
+Before you begin, check out [About PatternFly 4](/get-started/about) to get acquainted with the basic elements of the design system.

 ## Designing with PatternFly 4
 PatternFly is made up of modular components that can be assembled in a variety of ways to build applications and interfaces, along with styles, standards, and design guidelines to help you choose and use the right components for your project.